vrdelc/COCO-dataset-from-labelme/README.md

     - -i: Name of the folder which contains the images and annotations
     - -f: Name of the final folder with the COCO dataset
     - -l: Path to the file with the labels of the dataset
-    - -p: Path to the labelme installation
+    - [-p: Path to the labelme installation (or path labelme doing: git clone https://github.com/wkentaro/labelme.git)] (Not now)
     - -y: Year of the dataset.
 By default, it is 2019
     - -t: Percetage of training.
 By default, it is 70